AlexP55/CyraBot/README.md

 After inviting the bot to the sever, you need to use the fetch command `?fetch all` to update the database of game.
 The database will be updated with the new patches in game.
 Using `?fetch all` after the `?upgrade` command will apply all the modifications to the bot's database.

 ## Main Features
+In addition to the basic features inherited from base bot: https://github.com/Kaldzkur/DiscordBaseBot, the CyraBot has a few features specific for the Realm Defense game.

 ##### 1. Transformation between Cyra/Elara
 A cool visual transformation in the server every 2 hours which changes the bot's role, name, and profile picture.
 Bot owners can use `?transform` to force a transformation.